RuslanRWX/maillog_events/README.md

 ### How to test the deamon

-For testing, you need turn on logs for daemon into the configuration file and restart it
+For testing, you need turn on logs for daemon into the configuration file and restart it.

 ```buildoutcfg
 sed  's/Logs: 1/Logs:\ 1/' /etc/maillog/maillog.conf